CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone_local.md

 # Local Rclone configuration for Allas

 Rclone can be installed in any operating system and thus it provides an effective way to use Allas from any computer.
-You can download a copy of rclone to your own computer form the link below.
+You can download a copy of Rclone to your own computer form the link below.

    * [Rclone download site](https://rclone.org/downloads/)